Z-Denis/CornerSpaceRenorm.jl/README.md

 NdSystem(L, H, t, J, lHt, obs)
 NdSystem(L, H, (t1,t2, ... ,tN), J, lHt, obs)
 ```
-Generate a system from a `NdLattice`, a Hamiltonian, either a single tunnelling rate `t` (isotropic system) or a tuple with as many rates as lattice dimensions (anisotropic system), and a local hopping operator `lHt` and a vector `J` of local jump operators.
+Generate a system from a `NdLattice`, a Hamiltonian, either a single nearest-neighbors coupling rate `t` (isotropic system) or a tuple with as many rates as lattice dimensions (anisotropic system), and a local hopping operator `lHt` and a vector `J` of local jump operators.
 If passed, `obs` contains the observables to be transformed into the corner subspace along with the Liouvillian.
 Either a vector of `Dict` mapping some operator names (`String`) to some global operators or a vector of `Dict` mapping some operator names (`String`) to some local operators can be passed as argument.

 ## More generic Lattices